How AWS Health Dashboard Helps in Cloud Monitoring?

 Monitoring your account health on the AWS Health Dashboard helps in identifying any issues, scheduled changes, and other important events related to your AWS resources.

-How do I check my organization health in AWS Health Dashboard?
+How do I check my organization’s health in the AWS Health Dashboard?

 The AWS Health Dashboard provides not only insights for individual AWS accounts but also for entire organizations using AWS Organizations.
 If you’re managing multiple accounts, this feature can be particularly helpful in monitoring and responding to events across all your accounts.